jamie-anson/MIse-en-place/mise-en-place-output/context-cards/generatePrd.md

 ### `registerGeneratePrdCommand`

-**Summary:** This function registers a command for generating a new product in a Visual Studio Code extension.
+**Summary:** This function registers a command for generating a PRD (Product Requirements Document) in a Visual Studio Code extension.

 **Signature:** `function registerGeneratePrdCommand(context: vscode.ExtensionContext)`